fuadinadhif/e-commerce-api/README.md

 Full API documentation hosted on https://e-commerce-api-docs.herokuapp.com/

 This is an experimental API design of commonly used REST API for an e-Commerce.
-Feel free to use it for your own project but own your risks as this project still on experimental stage.
-Hoping this could be used similar to [REQRES API](https://reqres.in/) someday.
+This API design is still full of uncompleted features/dummy data.
+Make sure to review the code before cloning/using it for your own project.

 ## Usage

-This project served on MongoDB Atlas and assets on Cloudinary (both free tier of course :slightly_smiling_face:) so you can used it directly using the [documentation](https://e-commerce-api-docs.herokuapp.com/) as a guide.
+Any request will be served/saved on MongoDB Atlas and assets on Cloudinary (both free tier of course :slightly_smiling_face:) so you can used it directly using the [documentation](https://e-commerce-api-docs.herokuapp.com/) as a guide.
 Or you can clone this repo and set up your own server.

 **Note**: Because of the limitation of free tier on MongoDB Atlas and Cloudinary.
 The database will be clean up periodically.